-historic front with solid limestone columns quarried in

-Warren County.
-Turn to pages 3 and 4 and read the history of the Kentucky Building and match the architectural features.
+historic front with solid limestone columns quarried in Warren County.
+Turn to pages 3 and 4 of this packet and read the history of the Kentucky Building and match the architectural features.

 3. Check out the bronze statue of Abe Lincoln on the front lawn.
 Why do you think that it was placed in front of the Kentucky Building?